LeoAnd00/Masters_Thesis/code/README.md

 # code
-Contains all code used in this project, including preprocessing, visualization, machine learning models and more.
+Contains code used in this project, including preprocessing, visualization, machine learning models and more.

 ## Structur
 - **data_preprocessing:** Contains code for processing the Zheng68k dataset.